IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 **Cause**: This might to be caused by a change in the Python repositories.

 **Workaround:**
-1. Go to the Quick Start Edition installation directory and locate the `Ansible/streamsdockerCentos7.yaml` file.
-2. Open the `streamsdockerCentos7.yaml` file in a text editor.
+1. In the Quick Start Edition installation directory, locate the `Ansible/streamsdockerCentos7.yaml` file and open it in a text editor.
-3. Locate the following section:
+1. Locate the following section:
     ```
     ######### Python Module installation ####################################